sensum/docs/source/includes/api/_api.md

 | `dominant` | string | label of the dominant classification category |
 | `sectors` | Object(dict) | per-category-label activivation i.e `{label:value,...}`

+The fuzzy sector values returned in the `sectors` object are ranged from 0.0 to 1.0, indicating the relative confidence that a the current user is in a particular "class" or sector.
+These do not sum to 1.0, and it is possible that a user may be similarily activated in multiple classes depending on the domain of classification.

 Current Sector Labels (highest to lowest activation value):

 * Activity : `active`, `inactive`
 * Arousal : `excited`, `activated`, `calm`, `passive`, `relaxed`
 * Engagement: `highly engaged`, `engaged`, `activated`, `neutral`

 ## Send text data to analyse emoji and text sentiment